Rachela Fiszel

-Rachela Fiszel (fl.1496 – fl.1519), was a Polish banker.
-She was the Court Jew of the King of Poland from 1496 until 1519 after her spouse Mojżesz.
+Rachela Fiszel (fl.1496 – fl.1519), was a Polish banker, primarily living and working in Krakow.

+She was the Court Jew of the King of Poland from 1496 until 1519.
+She served in this post after the death of her husband, Mojżesz.
 She was also the banker of Aleksander Jagiellończyk, Kazimierz Jagiellończyk, Jan Olbracht and Zygmunt Stary.

+Her son in law, Aszer Lemel, was a rabbi.